+Recommendation(s)

-- 1. Recommendation(s) - 1.1 For Health and Wellbeing Overview and Scrutiny Committee to review the three options for charging regarding the services in scope detailed in section 3.1 - 1.2 For Health and Wellbeing Overview and Scrutiny Committee to support the three options going out to public consultation. - 1.3 For Health and Wellbeing Overview and Scrutiny Committee to support consultation with providers, as soon as possible, over the rates the Council pays with the presumption of an above inflation increase to stabilise the market and reflect the increased costs arising from COVID.
+- 1.1 For Cabinet to review the three options for charging regarding the services in scope detailed in section 3.1 - 1.2 For Cabinet to approve that the three options go out to public consultation. - 1.3 For Cabinet to approve that the consultation with providers can start as soon as possible regarding the rates the Council pays with the presumption of an above inflation increase to stabilise the market and reflect the increased costs arising from COVID.